Michael Pfleger: Louis Farrakhan

-In May 2019, Pfleger invited Farrakhan, the leader of the notably antisemitic Nation of Islam to speak at Saint Sabina—a controversial act in and of itself, made even more newsworthy by Farrakhan's disparaging comments about Jews during the address.
+In May 2019, Pfleger invited Farrakhan, the leader of the Nation of Islam to speak at Saint Sabina—a controversial act in and of itself, made even more newsworthy by Farrakhan's supposedly disparaging comments about Jews during the address.
 The event was reportedly in response to Farrakhan's being banned from Facebook.

 Cardinal Blase Cupich thereafter apologized, reprimanded Pfleger for inviting Farrakhan to speak at the church, and asked Pfleger to visit the local Holocaust Museum to reflect.

 Child sexual abuse allegations

 On January 5, 2021, the Archdiocese of Chicago announced that Pfleger was removed from active ministry due to an allegation of sexual abuse of a minor, occurring over 40 years earlier.
 By January 25, another alleged victim had come forward, the brother of the first.

 On March 3, 2021, a third person alleged that Pfleger provided him with alcohol and marijuana before sexually assaulting him.
 Unlike the other accusers, the victim was an 18-year-old man.

 On May 24, 2021, following an investigation, the Archdiocese of Chicago said Pfleger would be reinstated as pastor.
 Cardinal Cupich wrote: "The review board has concluded that there is insufficient reason to suspect Father Pfleger is guilty of these allegations."

 On October 15, 2022, another abuse allegation was reported and Pfleger again stepped away from ministry pending an investigation.
 The individual making the accusation stated that the abuse took place in the church rectory during practices of the Soul Children of Chicago Choir.
 In a letter to his parishioners, Pfleger denied the allegations and noted that they were brought by the same attorney that represented his previous alleged abuse victims.
 He also published a letter from an attorney representing the Soul Children of Chicago Choir, which supported Pfleger and noted that choir practices "always had chaperones and parent attendants watching over the children."

 On December 10, 2022, the archdiocese announced that its investigation was complete and the charges could not be substantiated, and Pfleger was reinstated as pastor at St. Sabina.

+On July 11, 2026, Pfleger was again placed on leave as the Archdiocese of Chicago investigated a fifth allegation against him, this time from a woman who attended the St. Sabina school from 1993 to 1995.